ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 HTTP is an application-layer protocol, defined by "HTTP Semantics" {{!RFC9110}}.
 HTTP/3 is the application mapping for QUIC, defined in {{!RFC9114}}.
-It describes how QUIC streams are used to carry control data or HTTP request and response message sequences in the form of frames, as well as describing details of stream and connection lifecycle management.
+It describes how QUIC streams are used to carry control data or HTTP request and response message sequences in the form of frames and describes details of stream and connection lifecycle management.
 HTTP/3 offers two features in addition to HTTP Semantics: QPACK header compression {{?RFC9208}} and Server Push {{Section 4.6 of RFC9114}}.